-Students who plan to graduate with an associate degree, or who will have completed 60 credits by the end of a given semester, must take the Collegiate Assessment of Academic Proficiency (CAAP) when it is scheduled that semester.
-Students who do not take the CAAP will not be allowed to graduate, nor will their transcripts be released.
+The NCRC is an industry recognized, portable, evidencebased credential that documents essential skills needed for workplace success and includes assessment of applied mathematics, reading for information, and locating information.
+Students who plan to graduate with a degree by the end of the given semester are required to take the NCRC testing when it is scheduled that semester.
+Students who do not complete the NCRC testing will not be allowed to graduate, nor will their transcripts be released.